hiromotai7/isar-cip-core/doc/README.swupdate.md

 host$ scp -P 22222 ./cip-core-image-cip-core-sid-qemu-amd64.swu root@localhost:
 ```
 The `cip-core-image-cip-core-sid-qemu-amd64.zck` file must be hosted in a http server.
+Any http server (service) can be used to host the .zck file as long as the http server supports http range requests.
+Copy the `build-v2/tmp/deploy/images/qemu-amd64/cip-core-image-cip-core-sid-qemu-amd64.zck` to the server directory.
+For more information on the integration of zchunk handler in swupdate, refer the [documentation](https://sbabic.github.io/swupdate/delta-update.html#integration-in-swupdate-the-delta-handler)

 ## Delta Software Update Verification